warlof/eveseat-mining-ledger/README.md

 ## Commands

 This package will add few commands into your SeAT installation.
-You'll their name and purpose into the table bellow.
+You'll find their name and purpose into the table bellow.

 | Command name | Description | Scheduled |
 |---------------------|--------------|--------|